zaneil/brightwheel-assignment/README.md

 - If the second reading is arrives/is processed first, then a consumer polls the GET it will show latest_timestamp of t2 but only include the second device reading.
 - This edge case may be a non issue, but depends on how the device GET is being used and likelihood of this occuring and mattering.

-# Future Improvements for production
+# Future Improvements
 - Add logging
 - ENV variables + parameterize for production/staging envs
-- possible dockerize
+- dockerize
 - Add Makefile for easy setup/running/tests etc...
 - Add auth for security considerations
 - Post response should include summary readings in response?